The Jordan Valley

 Abraham To Joseph – Matthew 1

 Matthew, also known as Levi, wrote the gospel for the purpose of showing that Jesus is the Messiah that the Jews had been waiting for.
-He shows how every prophecy from the Old testament regarding the Messiah is fulfilled through Christ Jesus.
-Matthew begins his gospel with the genealogy from Abraham to Jesus.
+He begins his gospel with the genealogy of Jesus and shows how the prophecies from the Old Testament regarding the Messiah are fulfilled in Christ.

 A New Kind of Genealogy

-Among the forty two men mentioned by Matthew in his trace back from Joseph to Abraham, he also mentions five women.
-This was unheard in that time period that women were part of someone’s genealogy.
-Perhaps Matthew was influenced by Jesus having seen the inclusion of a lot of womenfolks in his ministry.
-However, the five women who are mentioned are also those who did not have a such a good reputation.
+Among the forty-two men mentioned by Matthew in his trace back from Joseph to Abraham, he also mentions five women.
+This was unheard of in that time period that women could be included as part of someone’s genealogy.
+Perhaps Matthew was influenced by Jesus having seen the inclusion of a lot of womenfolk in his ministry.
+However, the five women who are mentioned are also those who did not have such a good reputation.

 The first woman mentioned was Tamar who disguised herself as a prostitute to trick her father-in-law Judah into giving her a legal heir (Genesis 38).
 The second woman mentioned was Rahab, the prostitute who helped bring down the city of Jericho by hiding spies in her house (Joshua 2).
-Third woman mentioned is Ruth, a Moabite, and an idol worshiper in her past life.
-Fourth is the woman who was the wife of Uriah and was the mother of David’s son Solomon, Bathsheba (2 Samuel 11).
-The last woman mentioned in this genealogy was Mary, who was perhaps perceived to be an immoral woman as she was pregnant out of wedlock (Matthew 1:20).
+The third woman mentioned is Ruth, a Moabite who was an idol worshiper in her past life.
+Fourth is the woman who was the wife of Uriah the man whom David had killed after having illicit relations with Bathsheba (2 Samuel 11).
+The last woman mentioned in this genealogy was Mary, who like the others, was perceived to be an immoral woman as she was pregnant out of wedlock (Matthew 1:20).

-The world may speak anything about us, our characters, our lives, but we shouldn’t get disheartened as this world is just our temporary home.
-We need to prepare ourselves for the everlasting life with our Saviour (Matthew 6:19-20).
+The world may speak ill about us, our character or the life we lead, but we shouldn’t get disheartened as this world is just our temporary home.
+We need to prepare ourselves for our everlasting life with our Saviour (Matthew 6:19-20).

 We see how the birth of Jesus came about.
 Mary, was pledged to be married to Joseph, but before they came together, she was found to be pregnant through Holy Spirit.